 The great challenge lies in the fact that these students are unable to express their frustration and they continue to grow up in a reality in which they cannot effectively incorporate themselves, due to their lack of essential tools.

 One of the main methods that provides a worldwide solution in 48 countries to the challenges of visual processing disorder was discovered over 3 decades ago by Ms. Helen Irlen, an American educational therapist who researched and specialized in visual processing.
 She founded the Irlen method, which is based on using color filters that are individually fitted for each patient.
-The method has been used by millions of people all over the world.
+The method has been used by many people all over the world.

 The Color Series – Personally Adapted for Each Student